Neues Museum: Building

 As originally built (see map below), the Neues Museum was nearly rectangular, with the long axis of the building (105 m) oriented north to south, parallel to Am Kupfergraben (the street to the west, across the River Spree), and a width of 40 m.
 The building is nearly perpendicular to the Altes Museum, with the Bodestraße between them.
 The bridge connecting the two museums (destroyed during World War II) was 6.9 m wide, 24.5 m long, and supported by three arches.
 The main stairway was located in the center of the building, which was the highest section (31 m tall).

 The three main wings surround two interior courtyards, the Greek courtyard and the Egyptian courtyard.
 The northern Egyptian courtyard was covered with a glass ceiling from the beginning, but the southern Greek courtyard was first covered with a glass ceiling between 1919 and 1923.

-2019
+2009

-James Simon Galerie on Museum Island, enables to create an area that was inaccessible near the Neues museum.
-The dialog design of the two buildings is visible now as the closing of an architectural process since Neues Musem was reopened in 2009.
-The new architecture project was design by British architect David Chipperfield, responsible for the recovery of the Neues Museum.
+The James Simon Gallery, located on Museum Island, provides access to an area near the Neues Museum that was previously inaccessible.
+The architectural dialogue between the two buildings is now evident, representing the culmination of a process that began when the Neues Museum reopened in 2009.
+The contemporary architectural plan for the James Simon Galerie was also designed by David Chipperfield.